khaiyra/credit-card-fraud-detection-system/README.md

 Note: You need to install all the libraries that are imported in demoStreamlit.py in order to succeesfully run the project.

-or just check this link that directs to the web app.
+or just click this link that directs to the web app.